jordanknapp00/Playlist-Manager/README.md

 ### Saving Playlists

 Playlists can be saved in ```.json``` format.
 This allows them to be edited by hand if so desired.
-Attempting to load ```.json``` files not created by Playlist Manager could result in undefined behavior.
-It is more than likely that the program will not allow loading an invalid ```.json``` file, but if the formatting is just right, you may be able to load junk data.
-The same applies to query files.
+However, if the format is not what Playlist Manager is expecting, the file will not be loaded.

 ### Exporting Playlists